jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_projects.rst

 in the variable .
 Next, an if-statement has to implemented that queries for different compilers.
 A string comparison can be done using the operator in CMake.
 Compilation flags for CMake are stored in for release mode flags and for debug flags.
-An example fo this king of conditional compilation statement is shown below (from :raw-latex:`\cite{cmakecond12}`):
+An example of this kind of conditional compilation statement is shown below (from :raw-latex:`\cite{cmakecond12}`):